DeKalb County, Tennessee

 If you have been injured in DeKalb County or you are a resident of DeKalb County who has been injured somewhere else, you need our award-winning attorneys on your side to hold all at-fault parties responsible and help you get the maximum recovery reasonably possible.
 We only get paid if we win and we advance all case expenses.
 For more information on what we pay for and how we get paid, click here.

-Because the law only allows a limited time to seek compensation, contact us today at 615-742-4880 or toll-free at 866.812.8787 or online.
-We have recovered millions of dollars for our satisfied clients and we are here to help you too.
+Because the law only allows a limited time to seek compensation, contact us today at one of our three convenient Middle Tennessee locations for a free initial consultation.